CALIFORNIA

 About

 The central coast of California encompasses some of the most biologically diverse and ecologically productive regions in the world.
-The proposed sanctuary contains a key transition zone that includes vital upwelling of great bioproductivity supporting kelp forests, wetlands, estuaries and rookeries.
-Onshore, the Guadalupe-Nipomo Dunes are the largest remaining dune system south of San Francisco and the second largest in California.
+The sanctuary includes important offshore ecological habitats, including Rodriguez Seamount, Arguello Canyon, and part of the Santa Lucia Bank.
+The sanctuary contains a key transition zone that includes vital upwelling of great biological productivity supporting kelp forests, wetlands, estuaries, and rookeries.
 These diverse habitats are crucial for vulnerable species such as the endangered western snowy plover and the threatened southern sea otter and are also designated critical habitat for several species including the Chinook salmon and the leatherback sea turtle.
-Sustaining these vulnerable populations requires maintaining ecosystem diversity through protection of this wide variety of representative and unique habitats.
+Sustaining these vulnerable populations requires maintaining ecosystem diversity through protection of these representative and unique habitats.

 Related News and Blogs